mfkiwl/SF_Counter/README.md

 Export sample design

-10. Click the "Export Firmware" and export the firmware to be used in the host program.
+10. Click the **Export Firmware** and export the firmware to be used in the host program.

 ## Host Design

 The host code that controls the FPGA logic can be found in the **host** folder.

-#### Custom C file:
+### Custom C file:
 * main.c

-#### Build and Compile
+### Build and Compile

-1. Open the SoftConsole software, specify a workspace, and click the "import" from the "File" tab.
-Choose the "Existing Projects into Workspace" as the figure below.
+1. Open the SoftConsole software, specify a workspace, and click the **import** from the **File** tab.
+Choose the **Existing Projects into Workspace** as the figure below.
 This is to import the sample project generated from the Libero in FPGA step 9.

 ![](https://github.com/onioncc/SF_Counter/blob/main/Figures/22.png)